domingoslopes/stfdigital/README.md

     stfdigital-autuacao-autuacao               latest              087a6508857d        4 minutes ago       254.3 MB
-    stfdigital-plataforma-documents            latest              415ed3e38505        About an hour ago   272.5 MB stfdigital-plataforma-userauthentication   latest              7a39edcc72e3        About an hour ago   254.3 MB stfdigital-plataforma-services             latest              960b2163c474        About an hour ago   254.5 MB stfdigital-plataforma-gateway              latest              187aa4d0f0ef        About an hour ago   214.5 MB stfdigital-plataforma-discovery            latest              1527e91ead85        About an hour ago   212.6 MB stfdigital-autuacao-recebimento            latest              db7b10569848        About an hour ago   254.5 MB
+    stfdigital-plataforma-documents            latest              415ed3e38505        About an hour ago   272.5 MB stfdigital-plataforma-userauthentication   latest              7a39edcc72e3        About an hour ago   254.3 MB stfdigital-plataforma-processos            latest              960b2163c474        About an hour ago   254.5 MB stfdigital-plataforma-gateway              latest              187aa4d0f0ef        About an hour ago   214.5 MB stfdigital-plataforma-discovery            latest              1527e91ead85        About an hour ago   212.6 MB stfdigital-autuacao-recebimento            latest              db7b10569848        About an hour ago   254.5 MB